Mount Everest Facts

 Who is the first climber of Mt.
 Everest?

 According to the historical record, Sir Edmund Hillary and Tenzing Norgay Sherpa were the first climbers of Mt.
 Everest.
-They are from New Zealand and Nepal respectively, and climbed on 29 May 1953.
+They are from New Zealand and Nepal, respectively, and climbed on 29 May 1953.

 Belief and Culture

-Before the British revolutionized climbing, Mount Everest (mountain god) was worshiped, protected, and never climbed by the Sherpa of Khumbu region.
+Before the British revolutionized climbing, Mount Everest (mountain god) was worshiped, protected, and never climbed by the Sherpa of the Khumbu region.
 So, a Buddhist Spiritual Leader (Lama) performs some ritual works before the Everest Expedition in order to protect the mountaineers.

 How do you get to the Everest region in Nepal?